pappijx/Vite-react-eslint-prettier-husky-setup/readme.md

 **3. Add Prettier**

--> We need prettier to format our code properly so that it is more readable and so everyone use similar code formatting
+-> We need prettier to format our code properly so that it it more readable and so everyone use similar code formatting

 -> So now just install all prettier dependencies
 ```